MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/windows/deploy-backend.md

 2. Open a terminal and change directory to the folder containing the `TodoApp.sln` file.
 This directory also contains `azure.yaml`.
 3. Run `azd up`.

-If you are not already signed-in to Azure, the browser will launch and ask you to sign-in.
-You will then be prompted for a subscription and Azure region to use.
-The Azure Developer CLI will then provision the necessary resources and deploy the service code to the Azure region and subscription of your choice.
-Finally, the Azure Developer CLI will write an appropriate `Constants.cs` file for you.
+If you are not already signed-in to Azure, the browser launches to ask you to sign-in.
+You are then be prompted for a subscription and Azure region to use.
+The Azure Developer CLI then provisions the necessary resources and deploys the service code to the Azure region and subscription of your choice.
+Finally, the Azure Developer CLI writes an appropriate `Constants.cs` file for you.

 You can run the `azd env get-values` command to see the SQL authentication information should you wish to access the database directly.